Optimizing your health starts with food.

 Once you purchase your meal plan, we’ll send you an email with one eBook PDF per week.
 You’ll be able to download all 10 or 20 eBooks (depending on your plan) through your login on our site at any time.
 You’ll also be able to download each PDF individually or all 10 or 20 eBooks (depending on your plan) together as a zip file.

 Do the meal plans follow the elimination diet guidelines?

 The Root Cause Autoimmune plan is compliant with the strictest phase of the elimination diet and is free from grains, beans, legumes, dairy, eggs, nuts, seeds, and nightshade vegetables.

 What’s the difference between Root Cause Paleo and Root Cause Autoimmune Paleo?

 Root Cause Paleo — eliminates dairy, grains, legumes (except green beans and pea protein), sugar, seaweed, and caffeine.
 It includes all meats, all vegetables, all fruit, eggs, nuts, seeds, and nightshades (except cayenne pepper).

 Root Cause Autoimmune — eliminates dairy, grains, eggs, legumes (except green beans), sugar, seaweed, caffeine, seeds, nuts, and nightshades.
 It includes all meats, fish, shellfish, vegetables, coconut, fruit, and olive oil.

-How many people does this meal plan feed?
+How many people does each meal feed?

 Each meal serves four people, and the shopping lists reflect the serving size for four people.
 If you need to add more, simply double the recipe and enjoy leftovers for lunch!

-Are the meal plans compliant with Low-FODMAP?
+Are the meal plans compliant with the Low-FODMAP diet?